moq-wg/moq-transport/draft-lcurley-moq-transport.md

 When nodes or relays have to choose which object to send next, they apply the following rules:

-* within the same group, objects with a lower priority number (e.g. P1) are always sent before objects with a numerically greater priority number (e.g., P2)
+* Within the same group, objects with a lower priority number (e.g. P1) are always sent before objects with a numerically greater priority number (e.g., P2)
-* within the same group, and the same priority level, objects with a lower object-id are always sent before objects with a higher object-id.
+* Within the same group, and the same priority level, objects with a lower object-id are always sent before objects with a higher object-id.
-* objects from later groups are normally always sent before objects of previous groups.
+* Objects from later groups are normally always sent before objects of previous groups.

 The latter rule is generally agreed as a way to ensure freshness, and to recover quickly